Rockin’ Romance and Local Legends (Hour 2)

 How does that work?

-The town of Monashia and didn't want to be confused with City of Monashia.
+of Monash, and didn't want to be confused with city of Monash,

-When I was in high school, we played basketball against Monashia St.
+When I was in high school, we played basketball against Manchester St.

 Where'd you go to school?